License Plates & Placards in MichiganCompare Car Insurance Quotes in 3 Steps

 Once that's taken care of, you can select either the classic Great Lakes blue-and-white plate, or for an additional annual fee of $5, a Great Lakes Splendor plate.

-That is, unless you want to wander over to the Secretary of State's online License Plate Store, where you can choose from one of the 45 other designs the state offers.
+That is, unless you want to wander over to the Secretary of State's online License Plate Store, where you can choose from one of the designs the state offers.

 Plain vanilla may be fine for your ice cream, but you've got more choices than ever at the License Plate Store.